Tumppi066/truckersfm-stream-overlay/README.md

 ### TruckersFM Stream Overlay
 Simple overlay for streamers listening to TruckersFM.
 Just add a browser source to your streaming software and you're good to go!

+### Features
+- Displays the current song and artist.
+- Progress to the song end, if MusicBrainz is available.
+  - Please note that this might sometimes be off by a few seconds.
+- During intermissions displays the current DJ.

 ### Installation
 1. Copy the following URL: `https://tfm.tumppi066.fi`
 2. Add a new browser source in your streaming software.